mrnustik/KnowledgeBase/README.md

+# Knowledge base

-KnowledgeBase is a repository used to combine blog posts and information that might prove useful inthe future.
+KnowledgeBase is a repository used for combining blog posts and information that might prove useful inthe future.